Wounding or causing grievous bodily harm to any person with intent is an offence under section 33 of the Crimes Act 1900.

 It is often the subject of argument whether injuries suffered by a victim amount to grievous bodily harm or actual bodily harm.

 A wound involves the breaking or cutting of the interior layer of skin (called the dermis).
 Breaking only the outer layer of skin (epidermis) is not sufficient (R v Smith (1837) 8 Carrington and Payne 173).

 A wound does not need to be caused by a weapon, such as a knife, and can include something as minor as a split lip (R v Shepherd NSWCCA 351).

 Because the Prosecution must prove every element of the offence, it is often argued that the accused person did not possess the required intention, for example, to cause GBH.

 Will I go to jail?

-Upon conviction for this offence, an offender can be imprisoned for up to 25 years.
+Upon conviction wounding or causing grievous bodily harm, an offender can be imprisoned for up to 25 years.
 However, the maximum penalty is reserved for the most serious offender.
 This is usually someone who has a history of criminal behaviour.

 The penalty imposed will depend on a number of factors including:

 - The degree of violence or force used in causing those injuries; and